We’ve walked a thousand miles in your shoes.

 Harry Spirides sold his hotel in 2014 in a vibrant hotel real estate market.
 Today, Mr. Spirides owns and operates Spirides Hospitality Finance Company where he finds it very rewarding to assist hotel owners with their financing needs, having “walked a thousand miles in their shoes.”
 He provides funding at the best possible terms for hotel owners located throughout the United States by using his deep, proven, and well established connections in the capital markets and hospitality industry in general.

 Mr. Spirides holds a Master of Business Administration degree from Mercer University and a Bachelor of Science degree in Hospitality Administration from Florida State University.
 He has also been awarded the Advanced Certification in Real Estate and Hotel Investment from Cornell University’s School of Hotel Administration.
 Harry Spirides is a military veteran and former commissioned officer.
 He served 3 years active duty and 8 years reserve duty as a federal law enforcement officer in the U.S. Coast Guard.
 He received a honorable discharge from military service in 2008.
 Spirides Hospitality Finance Company was verified in 2017 as a Veteran-Owned Small Business by the U.S. Department of Veterans Affairs.

-To read about recent financing transactions that we have successfully arranged please visit our social media channels.
+To read about recent financing transactions that we have successfully arranged please visit our Loans We funded page.